POETSII/pstack/docs/pcli.md

 ##### The `async` Switch

-When used with no additional arguments other than the XML file (and when the result is not assigned to a variable), `run` will block until the process terminates then print a simulation result object.
+With no additional arguments other than the XML file, `run` will block until the process terminates then return a simulation result object.
 This behavior can be changed by passing `async=True` which will make `run` return immediately with a pending computation result called _a future_ (read [this article](https://en.m.wikipedia.org/wiki/Futures_and_promises) for background if you're unfamiliar with futures).
-The future object can be blocked on using the function `block` which will (wait if the process is still running then) return the simulation result.
+The future object can be blocked on using the function `block` to return the simulation result.

 Here's an example ...